ifcanduela/db/README.md

 The arguments match those in the [PDO constructor](http://php.net/manual/en/pdo.construct.php).

-The following options are set by default when using the static factories go create a connection:
+The following options are set by default when using the static factories to create a connection:

 - PDO will throw exceptions on error.
 - Results will be returned as associative arrays.